cwhelchel/hunterlog/docs/USER_GUIDE.md

 - Display Imperial Units: feet or meters
 - Dark mode: toggle between light and dark mode
 - Show Spot Age: if selected shows spot time as an age: '2 MIN' vs the '12:34'
+- Highlight New: if a park is new, pulse the color of the spot row

 ### CAT settings
 First is a drop down selection of CAT interface types.
 Currently those